 The Answer Wasn’t What We Wanted to Hear!

 The answers came from vets, research, other goat experts, articles, and more.
 It wasn’t the answers we hoped for.
 Due to the warm, wet climates of our beautiful Smoky Mountains, they are a virtual haven for growing parasites!
-The goat industry has known that parasites are the leading cause of goat health problems.
+The goat industry has realized that parasites are the leading cause of goat health problems.
 Thus, for decades their best advice was to deworm regularly (every 30 days)… with up to 5x the label dose of chemical dewormers!
 The result was wide-spread parasite resistance—worms that nothing on the market could kill.
-It’s devastating herds throughout the south.
+It is a problem that is devastating herds throughout the south.
 Mortality rates have sky rocketed, entire fields have to be quarantined for up to 5 years!

 The commercial dairy goat industry responded by changing how it raises goats.
-Keep them in barns, on concrete that is bleached daily, remove all bedding daily-sometimes multiple times daily, never let newborn kids touch dirt, or eat grass.
-Raise kids on worm prevention and antibiotics from the time they are just days old.
+Many keep them in barns, on concrete that is bleached daily, remove all bedding daily-sometimes multiple times daily, never let newborn kids touch dirt, eat grass, or, in many cases, suckle from their moms .
+Instead they raise kids on pasteurized milk with worm prevention and antibiotics from the time they are just days old.
 All this became necessary just to keep them alive.

-We weren’t prepared to raise our animals this way.
+We didn’t want to raise our animals this way.
 Surely there had to be another way!
 We wanted a more natural solution that would keep them healthy but still allow them to live happy, normal goat lives in sunshine and green pasture.